Selling The Future

-Are you selling roadmap items?
+Are you selling slots on your roadmap?

 One of the problems B2B software companies struggle with is the proper application of a product roadmap.
 Sales teams want to know what’s coming up in future releases, so they can appeal to customer problems the product will solve in future releases.
 This form of “selling the future” carries the risk of enticing the customer with a feature that never arrives, or arrives later than expected.
 Both of these negative outcomes can naturally cause problems for the company after the deal is signed.